mrezabayat/iamsorush/content/posts/table-of-content-blog.md

   }
 }
 ```
-To style container of article and nav, I use a grid so left-hand side is the article and right-hand side is the ToC.
+To style container of article and nav, I use a grid so the left-hand side is the article and the right-hand side is the ToC.

 ```css
 @media only screen and (min-width: 1025px) {